 You can use a BA as an indicator for another BA to create an impact tree and modelize the IT services or applications for analysis.

 The evolution of a BA object will determine the quality of service (QoS) that reflects how well the application performs for its users.
 Based on this QoS rating, you can define the BA’s operating levels and the SLA.

 If a BA fails, the malfunction(s) that led to the drop in QoS can be analyzed and the SLA failure diagnosed.

 The following is an example of how Centreon BAM modelizes an application:

-Building a BA and its related KPIs should be simple and methodical.
-Ideally, you should first include KPIs that are directly related to the overall function of the BA and then gradually add other KPIs that would have a potential impact on BA status.
+Modeling a service or an application (that becomes a BA in Centreon’s world) and its related indicators should be simple and methodical.
+Ideally, you should first include indicators that are directly related to the overall function of the service/applications and then gradually add other indicators that would have a potential impact on BA status.

 For instance, if a server ping fails, the impact is weighted as “blocking”, whereas a partition that is 98% full will only have a minor impact, since the service still functions.

-This computational logic allows the QoS to reflect the actual status (Availability / Unavailability/ Warning state) much more accurately.
+This computational logic allows the QoS to reflect the actual status (Availability / Warning or degraded state / Unavailability) much more accurately.

 Here is an example of the logic for determining the QoS of an application: